jeffreyhwatson/King_Co_Price_Analysis/README.md

 The coefficient of determination increased slightly from .371 in the baseline model to .375 in the final model.
 All p-values and confidence intervals for the intercept and coefficients were valid except for the `Floor-Wall` and `SqFtEnclosedPorch` categories.
 The Jarque_Bera p-value was small and indicated that heteroscadasticity was present in the residuals, but the residuals looked much better in the final model than in the baseline model.
 While the condition number was large, the Variance Inflation Factor values for the features show no multicollinearity.
 The final model was an improvement over the baseline model.

-The modeling process uncovered a few overall trends in the data that were used a basis for testing various client recommendations.
+The modeling process uncovered a few overall trends in the data that were used as a basis for testing various client recommendations.
 All of the models have shown a positive correlation between the `SalePrice` target and `SqFtTotalLiving` predictor.
 The models have also shown that all other heating types have improved the `SalePrice` target relative to ElecBB heat.
 Lastly, the models have also shown that the `SqFtOpenPorch`, `SqFtEnclosedPorch`, and `SqFtFinBasement` features are all positively correlated with the target.
 Focusing on the heating system, porches, and basements makes sense for the project, because these are all features that can be changed or upgraded to increase the sale price of homes.

 ## Conclusion